-It doesn't seem likely that AI will replace insurance agents any time soon.
-In essence, selling insurance requires a human touch: building relationships, paying attention, being empathetic, and caring about feelings, these qualities will never be replaced by AI.
-Sell life, property, accident, health, auto, or other types of insurance.
-You can refer clients to independent brokers, work as independent brokers, or be employees of an insurance company.
+It's unlikely that Artificial Intelligence (AI) will replace insurance agents any time soon.
+Selling insurance requires a human touch: building relationships, paying attention, being empathetic, and caring about feelings.
+These qualities are impossible to replicate with AI.
+Insurance agents can refer clients to independent brokers, work as independent brokers, or be employees of an insurance company.

 Insurance automation is already changing the way we live and work.
 In less than ten years, insurance agency claims underwriting will be fully automated, and in that time, the automation of cognitive processes will be even more advanced.
-Automation will likely replace the “Insurance Agent” with robots with a 92% probability.
-By accurately quantifying unstructured and qualitative data points, such as social media and news sources, reliable statistics from public and third-party sources, AI-powered underwriting systems help insurers convey a comprehensive risk profile in a way that is highly understandable to their customers.
+Automation is likely to replace the “Insurance Agent” with robots with a 92% probability.
+AI-powered underwriting systems help insurers convey a comprehensive risk profile in a way that is highly understandable to their customers.

-While it is known to help cryptocurrency gain popularity, blockchain helps increase the efficiency and safety of insurance agencies.
+Blockchain technology is also helping to increase the efficiency and safety of insurance agencies.
 When technology reaches a point where the work of an insurance agent could be threatened, both insurance companies and all independent insurance agents will be affected.
 This skill is vital when it comes to selling life and health insurance, which life insurance agents use well.
 An insurance agent is a professional whose job is to persuade consumers or organizations to buy various types of insurance.

 For example, if a customer wants to get a new ID card or ask a question about an invoice, they will most likely receive a faster response from a chatbot than from a real agent.
 In the next three to five years, the country's life insurance industry is expected to grow by 14-15% annually.
 Reportedly, many travel agents have gone bankrupt (paywall), but those who stay are likely to be larger and more successful.
 An automated life insurance underwriting process uses personal health-related information to determine the right amount of coverage for a customer.